codingepaduli/codingepaduli/content/interesting/Others.md

 [Fourier Transform](https://github.com/Jezzamonn/fourier) - An Interactive Introduction\
 [Graphtoy](https://graphtoy.com/) - create graph from math formulas\
 [Rotations with quaternions](https://imadr.me/rotations-with-quaternions/) - \
+[The bivector algebra](https://mattferraro.dev/posts/geometric-algebra) - What is the Inverse of a Vector?\

 ### Medicine